brooksandrew/postman_problems/README.rst

 Arguments: edgelist
 ~~~~~~~~~~~~~~~~~~~

-There are several optional command line arguments, but the only one required is ``--edgelist``.
+There are several optional command line arguments, but the only one required is ``--edgelist``:

-Filename of edgelist.
+**Description:** Filename of edgelist.
 Expected to be comma delimited text file readable with pandas.read_csv.
 The first two columns
 should be the "from" and "to" node names.
 Additional columns can be provided for edge attributes.
 The first row
 should be the edge attribute names.